 The first Diocesan priest is ordained by Bishop John Jobst at St. Ives Parish, Sydney, NSW on 28th August.
 He is Christopher Saunders, son of Joe and Joan Saunders.

 The Kalumburu Mission which was a “Mission Sui Juris” under the jurisdiction of the Benedictines at New Norcia is transferred back into the Diocese of Broome.

-The present Bishop of Broome, the Most Rev. Christopher Saunders, is ordained as the second Bishop of Broome on February 8th.
+The former Bishop of Broome, the Most Rev. Christopher Saunders, is ordained as the second Bishop of Broome on February 8th.

 The Diocese of Broome covers over 773,000 Sq Km of the greater Kimberley region and serves a population of over 50,000.
 There are now 9 Parishes, 13 Catholic schools and 1 University within the diocese.